thasan50/Learning/README.md

 # Learning
 This is a repository that's been expanded to hold learning materials of all kinds.
 Right now, that includes competitive programming and biology.
-Also adding precalc notes now.